tegcommerce/tegcommerce-website/README.md

 <h2 align="center">👋 welcome to tegcommerce.org</h2>
 <h4 align="center">open source e-commerce platform</h4>

-<p align="justify">[tegcommerce.org](https://tegcommerce.org) is a primary online resource for the tegcommerce community.
-It is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.</font>
+[tegcommerce.org](https://tegcommerce.org) is a primary online resource for the tegcommerce community.
+It is improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.